vivid-planet/comet/docs/docs/comet-core-development/creating-customizable-admin-components.md

 ## Class keys

-A components `ClassKey` type defines all the individual elements (or slots) of a component or a modifier/alternative style of a component.
+A component's `ClassKey` type defines all the individual elements (or slots) of a component and all modifiers/alternative styles of a component.

 The outermost slot of a component is generally called `root`.